markadavis/PBX-FieldServicesMobile/README.md

         - `> npx cap add ios`
         - `> npm install @capacitor/android`
         - `> npx cap add android`
-    - Run the npm script to install the develelopment dependencies: `> npm install`
+    - Run the npm script to install the develelopment dependencies & build the app artifacts (for all platforms):
+        - `> npm install`
+        - `> npx vite build`
     - The install scripts will take some time to complete, so be patient.
 There is a "post install" scripted defined in the package.json that will install the Micorosoft Authentication Library (MSAL).
 The Platforms referenced in the package.json will also ge installed:
         - Browser  (for dev simulation & testing)
         - iOS